Setnour6/CraftableTreasureBags/README.md

 PayPal (Donate): https://www.paypal.com/paypalme/setnour
 ~~~~~~

-All 1.3 versions are listed in the GitHub Repository named CraftableTreasureBagsOld.
+All historical 1.3 versions are listed in the GitHub Repository named CraftableTreasureBagsOld.

 -- Just to let you know, I'm in grade 12.
 I need to finish school.
 I just want to make some necessary changes, and I find everything necessary.
 I hope you understand.